-Street connections should be provided as development occurs to support vehicular and pedestrian connectivity, as shown on Map 5, Future Transportation Improvements, page 44:
+Street connections should be provided as development occurs to support vehicular and pedestrian connectivity, as shown on Map 6:

-- Extension of Bascom Street from Weddington Avenue to East Seventh Street opposite Cameron Avenue. - [°] Extension of East Eighth Street to Ranier Avenue and/or Bascom Street (the second block between Ranier and Bascom Avenues is dependent upon CSX Railroad approval).
+- Extension of Bascom Street from Weddington Avenue to East Seventh Street opposite Cameron Avenue. - Extension of East Eighth Street to Ranier Avenue and/or Bascom Street (the second block between Ranier and Bascom Avenues is dependent upon CSX Railroad approval).